 Harmonic mixing (mixing in key) is a popular topic among many DJs.
 Many of those DJs think harmonic mixing is a must and others don’t believe in it.
 However, it is not that simple to only to choose to or not to harmonically mix your tracks (songs).

-When to harmonically mix tracks?
+When to harmonically mix tracks as a DJ?
 We should harmonically mix to a track with an energy level we want and is harmonically mixable with our current track.

 When not to harmonically mix tracks?
 We should not harmonically mix to a track with an energy level we don’t want.
 Because we should always prefer the tracks energy level above harmonic mixable.